jaypatel0717/netflix_clone/README.md

 #### Used Technologies :

 1. React JS
-2. TMDB movie list API
+2. TMDB movie list API - it is free
 3. Flexbox
 4. Deploy app using Firebase